daos-stack/daos/doc/admin/architecture.md

 End-to-End (E2E) in user space with full OS bypass.
-DAOS offers a shift away from an I/O model designed for block-based and high-latency storage to one that inherently supports fine-grained data access and unlocks the performance of the next generation storage technologies.
+DAOS offers a shift away from an I/O model designed for block-based and high-latency storage to one that inherently supports fine-grained data access and unlocks the performance of the next-generation storage technologies.

 Unlike traditional Burst Buffers, DAOS is a high-performant independent and fault-tolerant storage tier that does not rely on a third-party tier